ChadWKirk/better-youtube-search-chrome-extension/docs/Scripts.md

 There is an edgecase of the user doing that but instead of clicking the search button, they hit enter in the search field.
 I haven't figured out how to capture that event yet.
 I have tried adding an eventlistener on the form for submit and keypress enter, but it doesn't work for some reason.
 If you're reading this, it means I still haven't figured it out.
 If you want to help, let me know!
 I'd be very curious of what you find!

 ## content.js

+Content.js is a script that manipulates the DOM of the page it has access to from manifest.json matches

 The comment in the content.js file explains it.
 It uses the chrome.runtime.sendMessage to send a message when the user clicks the search button on youtube, which is caught by background.js in it's second function (explained above).